aziis98/telegram-latex-bot/README.md

 # Telegram LaTeX Bot

-A simple Telegram Bot to render LaTeX.
+A simple Telegram Bot to render LaTeX made using the https://telegraf.js.org/ NodeJS package.

 ## Commands